defenseunicorns/pepr/docs/OnSchedule.md

 ## Usage

-Create a schedule by calling the OnSchedule function with the following parameters:
+Create a recurring task execution by calling the OnSchedule function with the following parameters:

 **name** - The unique name of the schedule.